A group of inflammatory arthritis disease

 The term spondyloarthritis (SpA) describes a group of inflammatory arthritis diseases with common features, including inflammation of the spine, eyes, skin and gastrointestinal tract.
 This group was also sometimes referred to as spondylitis and spondyloarthropathies.
 This group is clinically and genetically related but has distinct entities with several genetic, prognostic and therapeutic differences.

 - The presence of the gene HLA-B27

-- Extra articular manifestations of Inflammatory Bowel Disease, Psoriatic Arthritis and Uveitis
+- Extra articular manifestations of inflammatory bowel disease (IBD), psoriatic arthritis (PsA), and Uveitis

 The group of diseases includes:

 - Enteropathic arthritis (arthritis associated with inflammatory bowel disease or IBD)

 - Reactive arthritis (ReA)